j-ochmann/DevBook/src/content/design_patterns/behavioral/chain_of_responsibility.md

+---
+id: "chain_of_responsibility"
+title: "Object Behavioral: Chain of Responsibility"
+category: "Behavioral"
+goF: 13
+tags: ["cpp", "java", "python"]
+---
-Object Behavioral: Chain of Responsibility
+# Object Behavioral: Chain of Responsibility

-Intent
+## Intent

 Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.

-Motivation
+## Motivation

 Consider a context-sensitive help facility for a graphical user interface.
 The user can obtain help information on any part of the interface just by clicking on it.
 The help that’s provided depends on the part of the interface that’s selected and its context; for example, a button widget in a dialog box might have different help information than a similar button in the main window.
 If no specific help information exists for that part of the interface, then the help system should display a more general help message about the immediate context—the dialog box as a whole, for example.